ALL STATE DATA UPDATED FOR 2022!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|

-As the table here and the chart below indicate, in 2020, you may have to wait longer than normal because the wait times are around 6 months longer at all offices in Nevada.
-Nevada is split when it comes to approval rates with one office above and one below the national average.
+As the table here and the chart below indicate, in 2021, you may have to wait longer than normal because the wait times are around 7 months longer in Nevada compared to the National Average.
+However, Nevada only slightly trails the average approval rating by 3.1 percent.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.